-- (o) an all-hazards emergency operations plan consistent with 16 V.S.A. §1480; - (p) fire and emergency preparedness drills pursuant to 16 V.S.A. §1481; - (q) a written building access control and visitor management policy consistent with 16 V.S.A. §1484; - (r) practices that promote an equitable, just, and inclusive community of adults and students, foster a culture of learning, and inspire students to respect and value diversity in its many forms; - (s) after July 1, 2025, behavioral threat assessment policies, procedures and reporting mechanisms consistent with 16 V.S.A. §1485; and - (t) practices to remain aware of and compliant with any rule or regulation related to the safety, protection, and equitable treatment of students and school personnel.
+- (k) maintain a policy pursuant to 16 V.S.A. §912 regarding a student's right to be excused from participating in any lesson, exercise, or assessment requiring the student to participate in or observe the dissection or harm of an animal; - (I) provide students access to menstrual products at no cost pursuant to 16 V.S.A. §1432; - (m) comply with supporting and protecting the rights of married, pregnant, or parenting students pursuant to 16 V.S.A. §1073; - (n) permit students with life-threatening allergies or with asthma to possess and self-administer emergency medication in accordance with 16 V.S.A. §1387; - (o) an all-hazards emergency operations plan consistent with 16 V.S.A. §1480; - (p) fire and emergency preparedness drills pursuant to 16 V.S.A. §1481; - (q) a written building access control and visitor management policy consistent with 16 V.S.A. §1484; - (r) after July 1, 2025, behavioral threat assessment policies, procedures and reporting mechanisms consistent with 16 V.S.A. §1485; and - (s) practices to remain aware of and compliant with any rule or regulation related to the safety, protection, and equitable treatment of students and school personnel.